19 May 2026 · 6 min read

 “Intestate” simply means dying without a valid will.
 It happens more often than most people expect — around 58% of UK adults have nothing in place.
 When it does, the Rules of Intestacy (set out in the Administration of Estates Act 1925, updated by the Inheritance and Trustees' Powers Act 2014) take over.
 The estate goes to whoever the law says, not whoever the deceased would have chosen.

 These rules apply to England and Wales only.
 Scotland operates under different legislation, and Northern Ireland has its own separate framework.
+For a detailed walkthrough of the underlying legislation — including statutory legacy amounts, who is excluded, and how deeds of variation work — see our guide to the law of intestacy.

 The Intestacy Rules Flowchart: Step by Step